 First, it helps to understand some statistical facts about goal keeper save percentages.
-Stopping a small lacrosse ball traveling very fast or at close range is not a very easy thing for a goal keeper to do.
-A really good goal keeper only saves a little better than 50% of shots on goal.
-This is in the shooter’s favor.
-Conversely, getting a shot past a goal keeper is also not an easy thing to do considering the body and crosse pocket of the goal keeper is blocking at least 1/3 and possibly up to 50% of the available scoring area. ** This varies significantly of course by the size, posture (position), and location (positioning) of the goal keeper.
+Stopping a small lacrosse ball traveling very fast at close range is not an easy thing for a goal keeper to do.
+A really good goal keeper only saves a little better than 50% of all shots on goal so a free position shot should be in the shooter’s favor.
+Conversely, getting a shot past a goal keeper is also not an easy thing to do considering the goal keeper’s body and her over-sized pocket is blocking at least 1/3 or more of cage opening. **This varies significantly of course by the size, posture (position), and location (positioning) of the goal keeper.
 But, generally speaking, both the shooter and the goal tender square off with shooter having a slight advantage.
-The point here is the shooter should be confident with the edge, but also needs to be calculated and purposeful.
+The point here is the shooter should recognize and be confident with her advantage, but also needs to be calculated and purposeful.

-So what are some things a shooter can do can increase her odds of scoring on an 8 meter free position shot?
+So what are some things a shooter can do to increase her odds of scoring on an 8 meter free position shot?
 The positioning of the shooter on the specified hash mark varies by the nature of the foul the location of the ball at the time.
-This diagram illustrates the shooting angles and degree of difficulty from the various spots.
-For the sake of simplicity, this article applies to shots from the green hashes and maximizing odds of scoring from those spaces since positioned at other locations (red areas) may not always be a wise shot considering the space between the pipes from the red hash locations, is reduced to about 25 inches.
+The diagram illustrates the shooting angles and degree of difficulty from the various spots.
+Obviously, the hashes in the green area offer the best shooting angle.
+The space between the pipes from the red hash locations, shrinks to only about 25 inches.

 There are three basic steps or components to success with 8 meter free position shots.
 All three sound really simple and obvious, yet often players either ignore or poorly execute some (or all) of these basic steps.